asgarov1/universitySchedule/README.md

 # University Schedule

-This is a university schedule application built with Spring 5 and Thymeleaf
+This is a university schedule application built with Spring Boot and Thymeleaf

 How to run:
 mvn clean install spring-boot:run